This article explains how to install ownCloud on a DreamCompute Ubuntu instance.

 It is recommended to boot a volume backed instance as they are permanent as opposed to ephemeral disks and can be larger than 80GB in size if larger amounts of data will be stored.
 This can be done in the DreamCompute dashboard.

 Using multiple instances

 Optionally, multiple instances can be used such as one hosting ownCloud HTTP and a second hosting the database.
 It is strongly recommended to use private networking for such a setup.
 The other differences include the MySQL instance having a security group rule to open port 3306, MySQL listening on the correct IP address, and MySQL user allowing other than localhost.

 Log into your instance

 To start installing software, log in to your DreamCompute instance:

 Run the following commands to install MariaDB:

-[user@server]$ sudo apt-get update [user@server]$ sudo apt-get install -y mariadb-server
+[user@instance]$ sudo apt-get update [user@instance]$ sudo apt-get install -y mariadb-server

 During installation the root database user will be set up without a password, however an authentication plugin will prevent login from anyone but the operating system root user.
 A password can be set if desired, otherwise MySQL root access is gained like so: